 - Reporting procedures.
 Implementation of this requirement shall incorporate Board policy 6:270, Guidance and Counseling Program, and Board policy 7:250, Student Support Services, in addition to other State and/or federal resources that address reporting procedures.

-- A process to incorporate ISBE-recommend resources on youth suicide awareness and prevention programs, including current contact information for such programs in the District's Suicide and Depression Awareness and Prevention Program.
+- A process to incorporate ISBE-recommended resources on youth suicide awareness and prevention programs, including current contact information for such programs in the District's Suicide and Depression Awareness and Prevention Program.

 Illinois Suicide Prevention Strategic Planning Committee

 The Superintendent or designee shall attempt to develop a relationship between the District and the Illinois Suicide Prevention Strategic Planning Committee, the Illinois Suicide Prevention Coalition Alliance, and/or a community mental health agency.
 The purpose of the relationship is to discuss how to incorporate the goals and objectives of the Illinois Suicide Prevention Strategic Plan into the District's Suicide Prevention and Depression Awareness Program.

 The Board will review and update this policy pursuant to Ann Marie's Law and Board policy 2:240, Board Policy Development.

 The Superintendent shall inform each school district employee about this policy and ensure its posting on the District's website.
 The Superintendent or designee shall provide a copy of this policy to the parent or legal guardian of each student enrolled in the District.
 Student identification (ID) cards, the District’s website, and student handbooks and planners will contain the support information as required by State law.